apolloandroid/DesignPatterns/README.md

 # DesignPatterns
+Simple realization of classic design patterns from Gang of Four.

 The project is divided into three main modules in accordance with the classification of patterns from the Gang of Four:
 - Behavioral
 - Creational